Research Group Participation, Care and Support

 Lines of research within the research group

-In this line of research, we study how professionals might work to improve social inclusion.
+In this research programme, we study how social workers can improve social inclusion.
 To this end, we look at how the Convention on the Rights of Persons with Disabilities (CRPD) can be translated into professional practice.

-This line of research looks at how social professionals can put these changes into practice and how they might devise an integrated and interprofessional working approach.
+This research programme looks at how social professionals can work in a comprehensive, integrated way in the local community.
 What knowledge, skills and attitudes do they need?
-And what is required of organisations and policies in order to support them in this endeavour?
+And what is required of organisations and policies in order to support this line of working?

-Personal experience with, for example, addiction and psychiatry can be of great value to social professionals.
-It can help them to empathise with their clients by enabling them to relate to their experience.
-Such experience is increasingly being recognised as a source of knowledge, alongside methodological and scientific/theoretical knowledge.
+Personal experiences with, for example, addiction, psychiatry, trauma, intellectual disability and poverty can be of great value to social professionals.
+It can help them to build a relationship with their clients and to support them to use their experiences as a strength.
+These experiences is increasingly being recognised as a source of knowledge, alongside methodological and scientific/theoretical knowledge.

-In this line of research, we study how this experiential knowledge can be developed and utilised by students, lecturers and professionals in the best possible way.
+In this research programme, we study how this experiential knowledge can be developed and utilised by students, lecturers and professionals in the best possible way.

 The research group is closely linked to social work education.
 Our work contributes to the development of the bachelor programme in Social Work and the master programme in Community Development.
 Lecturer-researchers are also involved in learning workplaces, study groups and curricula related to mental healthcare, care for people with mental disabilities, and informal care.